luispl77/2factorkeyfob/README.md

 ![image](https://github.com/luispl77/2factorkeyfob/assets/81360502/536c1ec9-6116-45b4-8d5d-ce6e3e6f8175)

-Some other possible builds would substituting the FS1000A for the RFM69HW.
+Some other possible builds would be substituting the FS1000A for the RFM69HW.
 Note that the jamming power of the FS1000A is significantly lower to the RFM69HW.

 ## Firmware